oroinc/orocommerce/src/Oro/Bundle/UPSBundle/README.md

 # OroUPSBundle

-OroUPSBundle provides the [UPS delivery service](https://www.ups.com/) integration for the OroCommerce applications and provides the ability for admin users to enable and configure UPS shipping methods for invoices, quotes, and customer orders.
+OroUPSBundle provides the [UPS delivery service](https://www.ups.com/) integration for OroCommerce applications and provides the ability for admin users to enable and configure UPS shipping methods for invoices, quotes, and customer orders.